smonagh/ArcheoWebBlock/README.md

 # ArcheoWebBlock

 ## About
-ArcheoWebBlock is a small utility I build for myself that blocks websites natively using /etc/hosts on linux distributions.
+ArcheoWebBlock is a small utility I built for myself that blocks websites natively using /etc/hosts on linux distributions.
 It depends on two files being created:
 1. permanent.txt 2. temporary.txt.
 And the use of crontab to configure the
 hours under which the temporary list will be restricted.